quattor/quattor.github.com/_posts/2015-09-21-textrender-metaconfig.md

 #### Caveats

-There a few attention points:
+There are a few attention points:

 * the `pairs` VMethod sorts alphabetically on the key, making the output reproducible.
 But this makes it harder to control